Clayton State Lakers

 The Clayton State Lakers are the athletic teams that represent Clayton State University, located in Morrow, Georgia, in intercollegiate sports at the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the Peach Belt Conference since the 1995–96 academic year.

 Clayton State competes in eleven intercollegiate varsity sports.
-Men's sports include basketball, cross country, golf, soccer, and track and field (both indoor and outdoor); while women's sports include basketball, cross country, soccer, and track and field (both indoor and outdoor).
+Men's sports include basketball, cross country, soccer, and track and field (both indoor and outdoor); while women's sports include basketball, cross country, soccer, and track and field (both indoor and outdoor).
+The Lakers also field a cheerleading team.
 Women's tennis was discontinued at the end of the 2016–17 academic year.
+Men's golf followed suit after 2022–23.